babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 ### 4.2.
 Starting the daemon

-We will then run the following command to start the daemon from the `covenant-signer` directory:
+We will then run the following command to start the daemon:

 ```shell
 covenant-signer start --config ./path/to/config.toml